Opportunities From: Golden Harvest Food Bank

 Program: Urban Farm

-Our Urban Farm is located at 702 Fenwick St, Augusta, GA, directly across the street from The James Brown Arena.
+Our Urban Farm is located at 702 Fenwick St, Augusta, GA, next door to The Master's Table Soup Kitchen, near The James Brown Arena.

 When you arrive: